 The condensed moisture collects in small pools in the system, where bacteria and microorganisms arise.
 It is these small ‘ponds’ that give a musty and unpleasant smell in the car.

-Odors from your air conditioner is one thing, but the bacteria in the system can also cause respiratory problems, eye irritations, fatigue and headaches.
+Odors from your air conditioning system is one thing, but the bacteria in the system can also cause respiratory problems, eye irritations, fatigue and headaches.
 Therefore, you should periodically get the air conditioner serviced and cleaned to prevent bacteria forming.

 Use air conditioning year round